delfick/cwf/docs/docs/splitter/imports.rst

 .. note:: There is a limitation to this in that all packages leading up your new import path must already exist and be folders.

+ (The limitation is an implementation detail that I haven't found the time to rectify yet)

  So if you inject into "blah.things", then "blah" must already exist in your PYTHONPATH and be a folder with an ``__init__.py`` for this to work.